-While quality indoor swim training is a proven effective way of improving performance, unfocused training can ultimately be boring, hinder performance and even increase the odds of injury.
+While quality indoor swim training is a proven effective way of improving performance, unfocused training can ultimately be boring, hinder performance, and even increase the odds of injury.
+Here are a few ways to beat the boredom and stay motivated indoors.

-Before we dive into the specifics (no pun intended), it’s important to understand how the indoor environment can impact your training.
+It’s important to understand how the indoor environment can impact your training.

-Things like location, size of the room, cleanliness of the equipment, and even equipment selection really matter.
-When you’re in an environment that doesn’t have what you need, it’s harder to stay motivated.
+For one, your workout environment plays a significant role in making your training engaging and effective.
+Location, size of the room, cleanliness of the equipment, and even equipment selection really matter.
+It’s harder to stay motivated when you’re in an environment that doesn’t have what you need.

 Busy or crowded gym environments can also add to the challenge of working out in a way that’s safe and convenient.

-Here’s how.
+Here’s how:

 1. Create a pre-workout routine and use it to trick your brain